Try our Interactive Meteor Shower Sky Map to find the Lyrids shooting stars in the night sky. more

 Many people around the world celebrate Halloween, which occurs annually on October 31.
-It is also known as All Hallows’ Eve and is the day before All Saints’ Day.
+It is the day before All Saints’ Day, and is also sometimes called All Hallows’ Eve and Hallowmas Eve.
 Costume parties are held and many children go trick-or-treating around this time of the year.

 Halloween celebrations include costume parties where people dress as witches, ghosts, and animal figures associated with Halloween, or as fictitious characters from horror films, television shows or books.
 Costume parties are often held at people’s homes, a hired venue, or venues that are supposedly haunted.